gever/TS_BoxBot/README.md

 If you are going to use VSCode then you need to also install the PlatformIO IDE extension for VSCode by following the instructions here: https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation

-You many need to add your user to the `dialout` group to access the USB serial port:
+You should add your user to the `dialout` group to access the USB serial port:

 ```bash
 sudo usermod -a -G dialout $USER